 Within that category, you want something with a fairly high line capacity and a low weight since you’ll be casting far and often.
 You’ll also want something with a fairly high drag weight to deal with bigger fish who definitely don’t want to come to shallow water once they’re in trouble.

 Beyond that, the best reel is going to depend on where and what you’re fishing for.
-As discussed elsewhere, a saltwater reel usually needs to be sturdier and more waterproofed.
+As discussed elsewhere, saltwater spinning reels usually need to be sturdier and more waterproofed.

 Read our reel types guide if you're unsure about the various types and their uses.